tommct/spikingthesis/contents/introduction.md

 And because these events look "spiky" compared to a neuron's non-firing state in electrophysiology recordings, they are also called *spikes*.
 (See the blips in {numref}`fig-hubel_wiesel_dayan_abbott_tuningcurve`**a**.)
 A neuron fires an action potential, and nearly instantaneously, that spike radiates down its axon and activates the synapses of its target neurons.
-If the neuron doing the spiking is excitatory, then it promotes the target neurons to fire their own action potentials; and if it is inhibitory, it will impede them from spiking.
+If the neuron doing the spiking is excitatory, then it promotes the target neurons to fire their own action potentials; and if it is inhibitory, it will either impede them from spiking or delay their spikes.
-In a network context, any one neuron is stimulated by many, even thousands, of other neurons and may have as many targets, so each neuron of the brain is awash in a barrage of inhibitory and excitatory signals.
+In a network context, any one neuron is stimulated by many, even thousands, of other neurons and may have as many targets, so each neuron of the brain is awash in a barrage of brief blips of inhibitory and excitatory signals.

 ### The Rate-Coding Neuron